CDDR1/Word-Counter-/README.md

 # Word-Counter-
-Little website that counts the amount of words in a text.
+Website that counts the amount of words in a text.